 There is yet another word that is frequently confused by people in their writing for “dying”.
 The word “dyeing” has a totally different definition.
+Just like “your vs you’re welcome“, small spelling mistakes can make a real difference.
 Sometimes Microsoft word picks “dyeing” as a spelling error, but it is a real word.

 “Dyeing” should be used as the present participle of the verb “dye”.
 It usually involves changing the color of something (shirt, hair, etc.) using a liquid.